Aggressive Defense Against Kidnapping Charges In St. Louis

 If you have been accused of kidnapping in the St. Louis area, it is in your best interest to contact an attorney as soon as you can.
 Our attorneys are seasoned litigators who have a well-deserved reputation as aggressive defense lawyers who fight tirelessly to defend our clients’ rights.
 That reputation often results in our clients obtaining plea bargain offers with extremely favorable terms that avoids the most serious of the potential consequences associated with a kidnapping charge.

 We are not hesitant to take a kidnapping case to trial when it is in our clients’ best interests.
-To schedule a case evaluation with one of our St. Louis criminal defense lawyers, call our office today at 314-354-8484 or contact us online.
+To schedule a free case evaluation, call our office today at (314) 354-8484 or contact us online.